reuel88/online-store-tech-test/README.md

 ## Getting Started

-- Fork this Git Repository
+1. Fork this Git Repository
-- Setup your project using the above dependencies
+2. Setup your project using the above dependencies
-- Use the design as a guide on what to build
+3. Build your project using the provided design as a guide
+4. Share your Git Repository when your ready